 Shabbat (Sabbath) Services

 Erev Shabbat Friday night services are conducted at Emanuel Jacob twice a month, usually at 7:00pm.
-On those same weekends there are Shabbat morning services on Saturday at 10:30am, followed by a Torah discussion at 11:15.
+On those same weekends there is a Torah discussion on Saturday mornings at 11:00am.
 For a current schedule of these services, please see the “Upcoming Events” listing on our home page.
 All are welcome to attend any of the services and discussions!

 High Holy Day Services